Who Are You? Who – Who? Who – Who?

 No Qualifications Whatsoever

-Some other things you might want to know about me: I have two degrees in the liberal arts; which is a nice way of saying that I have no formal education on financial issues.
-I’m not an economist, accountant, or financial planner.
+Some other things you might want to know about me: I have two degrees in the liberal arts and one business degree.
+That said, I’m not a certified economist, accountant, or financial planner.
 What I’ve become over the years is an expert in tracking my money.
 Even for the short 18-month period that I used a “Wealth Manager,” I never stopped tracking what was happening with my family’s money.
 For better or worse, I’m also a (nearly) lifelong DIY investor.
 It’s provided me with many hard-learned lessons.

-Finally, I’m five years into a personal finance educational journey in which I’ve read over 30 books, consumed innumerable blog posts, and listened to thousands of hours of financial podcasts.
-I’ve probably put more effort into this one issue that I ever did for either of my two degrees.
-Time will tell if the same holds for my current master’s program.
+Finally, I’m 10 years into a personal finance educational journey.
+I’ve read over three dozen books, consumed innumerable blog posts, and listened to thousands of hours of financial podcasts.
+I put more effort into this one issue than I ever did for any of my degrees.
+It’s no wonder that I was able to write a book on pensions as a result.

 The Breakdown